mafanhe/pbt/README.md

 Managing tasks via a sqlite database table.

-Each task corresponds to training a model for half an epoch.
-These tasks can be done in parallel.
+Each task corresponds to training a model for an epoch.
+These tasks run in parallel.
 Once in a while the exploiter process truncates the worst-performing models, which blocks other processes from training models for a bit.
 That makes it 99% parallel instead of 100% parallel like random search.

 Since this code is mostly about task management, it isn't very tied to a particular deep learning framework.
-With a little work, one could replace the PyTorch ties with TensorFlow.
+With a little work, one could replace the Tensorflow ties with other framework.
 However, this assumes you have your hyperparameter space defined in your framework of choice, which is what you need for any hyperparameter optimization algorithm, including random search.
 As of this writing, the hyperparameter space in this code only has two dimensions: learning rate and momentum coefficient.